puppetlabs/tasks-hands-on-lab/4-running-scripts/README.md

     Test-Connection -ComputerName "example.com" -Count 3 -Delay 2 -TTL 255 -BufferSize 256 -ThrottleLimit 32
     ```

-2. Run the script using the command `bolt script run`.
+2. Run the script using the command `bolt script run <script-name> <script options>`.
 This uploads the script to the nodes you have specified, ensures its executable, runs it, and returns output to the console.

     ```
     $ bolt script run testconnection.ps1 -n $WINNODE